Canoeing and wild camping on slow-flowing river and narrow lakes

 Prices include full kitchen equipment.

 Groups: Price per person regardless of age.
 Group rates apply for group size min.
 14 persons.
-14-day tour suitable for max. group size 10 persons only.
+NB: For group rate bookings, special conditions apply for deposit payment and cancellation - please contact us for details.

 |Optional Extras (see description below)|